Health Net Community Doula Program

 Are genetics to blame?

 The answer is no. If genetics were the reason, then Black female immigrants to the USA would also have higher rates of premature births.
 But that is not what the statistics reveal.
-African, Afro-Caribbean and Afro-Latino immigrants to the USA have better birth outcomes than American-born women of African descent.
+African, Afro-Caribbean and Afro-Latino immigrants to the USA have better birth outcomes than American-born Black women of African descent.
 In other words, there is something about being born Black in America that is not good for the health of pregnant women and their infants.

 In most populations, higher education and economic status produces better health and longevity.
-However, Researchers studying African-American perinatal health disparities found that even when controlling for socioeconomic and educational status, African-American/Black women remain 2-1/2 times more likely than Caucasian women to deliver prematurely (Halfron & Lu, 2003, Collins & David, 2003).
+However, Researchers studying African-American/Black perinatal health disparities found that even when controlling for socioeconomic and educational status, African-American/Black women remain 2-1/2 times more likely than Caucasian women to deliver prematurely (Halfron & Lu, 2003, Collins & David, 2003).
 Babies who are born too small and too soon are more likely to develop a multitude of problems and are at risk of dying before their first birthday.
-From 2005 to 2012, the infant mortality rate for black infants decreased from 14.3 to 11.6 per 1,000 births, then plateaued before increasing from 11.4 to 11.7 per 1,000 births from 2014 to 2015 (CDC, 2016).
+From 2005 to 2012, the infant mortality rate for African-American/Black infants decreased from 14.3 to 11.6 per 1,000 births, then plateaued before increasing from 11.4 to 11.7 per 1,000 births from 2014 to 2015 (CDC, 2016).
 Comparatively, among Caucasian infants, the mortality rate decreased from 5.7 to 4.8 per 1,000 births from 2005 to 2015.
 This is a statistic which has not changed since 1900 when these statistics were first begun to be first tracked!

 In California in 2012-2014, Black women had the highest rates of cesarean section, as they do nationally.”